brandstrat-sas/omldeploytool/ansible/README.md

 ![Diagrama deploy tool](./png/deploy-tool-ansible-deploy-instances-multiples.png)

-Then, for each running instance, a collection of components invoked as systemd services implement OMniLeads functionalities on the Linux instance (or set of instances).
-Finally, it should be noted that each of these components behind the systemd services are containers based on Podman.
+Then, for each running instance, a collection of components invoked as systemd services or docker-compose implement OMniLeads functionalities on the Linux instance (or set of instances).

-Each OMniLeads instance involves the following collection of components that are run on a Pod.
+Each OMniLeads instance involves the following collection of components that are run on a container.
-It is possible to group these Pods on a single Linux instance or cluster them horizontally in a configuration.
+It is possible to group these containers on a single Linux instance or cluster them horizontally in a configuration.

 >  Note: If working on a VPS with a public IP address, it is a mandatory requirement that it also has a network interface with the ability to associate a private IP address.